RYAN H. COLLINS

 I received my Ph.D. in anthropology from Brandeis University and am currently a Research Associate with The Neukom Institute for Computational Science at Dartmouth College.
 I am also a Lecturer in Art History and Design at Lesley University.

-Recently I authored Selective Memory: Monumental Politics of the Yaxuná E Group in the First Millennium BC in Ancient Mesoamerica.
-EurekAlert!, American Academy of Arts and Sciences, Science Magazine, Phys.org, and HeritageDaily feature my work.
-In addition, you can learn more about my work and public engagement with my TED Talk, Lessons on Social Difference from an Ancient Maya City.
+Recently I authored Episodes of the Feathered Serpent: Aztec Imperialism and Collapse in How Worlds Collapse: What History, Systems, and Complexity Can Teach Us about Our Modern World and Fragile Future.
+My work has been featured by EurekAlert!, the American Academy of Arts and Sciences, Science Magazine, Phys.org, and HeritageDaily.
+In addition, you can learn more about my research and public engagement with my TED Talk, Lessons on Social Difference from an Ancient Maya City.